dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 This article describes how to debug Blazor WebAssembly with browser developer tools and an integrated development environment (IDE).

+:::moniker range=">= aspnetcore-8.0"

-Blazor WebAssembly apps can be debugged using the browser developer tools in Chromium-based browsers (Edge/Chrome).
+Blazor WebAssembly apps can be debugged using the browser developer tools in Chromium-based browsers (Edge/Chrome) and Firefox.
 You can also debug your app using the following IDEs:

 * Visual Studio
 * Visual Studio for Mac
 * Visual Studio Code

 Available scenarios include:

-:::moniker range=">= aspnetcore-8.0"

 * Set and remove breakpoints.
 * Run the app with debugging support in IDEs.